-Join Gini von Courter for an in-depth discussion in this video Modify a view's settings, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Modify a view's settings, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] I can modify any of the views,…including views I create.…To do that, I will go to the View tab,…click Change View, and choose Manage Views.…Here are all of the views that exist…for the current folder, which is the Inbox.…The current view settings, which might be the same…as one of these views,…even if the view that I'm using…is Single, Preview, CC, it doesn't matter,…I'll still see current view settings.…So if I immediately go to Single,…clearly that's the view being displayed.…